 Cale Makar (born October 30th, 1998) is a Canadian hockey player.
-Makar plays as a defender in NHL franchise Colorado Avalanche, where he has played his whole professional career.
+Makar plays as a defenceman in the NHL with the Colorado Avalanche, where he started his professional career.
 Makar shoots from right and is known for his great skating skills.
 He is offensive-minded, useful in power play and is also good in puck handling.
 Makar’s playing style has been compared to Erik Karlsson’s.

 Makar was born in Calgary, so he spent his childhood playing in different teams in the area: Crowchild Blackhawks in the minors, NWCAA Bruins at the bantam level before moving to the Calgary Flames, where he also played during the bantam time.
 For the major junior level, Makar was drafted by Medicine Hat Tigers of the WHL league in 2013.